nmondal/cowj/app/samples/LocatorSerivce/readme.md

 APIs -

-1) POST /user/poll : users can poll theis API to update their recent location coordinates.
+1) POST /user/poll : users can poll this API to update their recent location coordinates.
     This API also return a UNIX timestamp stating the time at which service acknowledged there request.
 2) GET /calculateDistance : Query between two users.
 Also returns a last seen timestamp for both the users.